 How to import the boat

 Contact Norwegian Customs immediately when you arrive in Norway with the boat you are importing.
-Norwegian Customs will calculate the taxes you must pay.
+Norwegian Customs will calculate the taxes you will be charged.

 - If you are arriving by road: Choose a border crossing with a manned customs office.